alice-t/counterbalancing-program/README.md

 4: [2, 1, 1, 2]
 ```
 Here you can see the final subset of orders, and also the amount of times each condition appears in each position.
 When you run the program you will see a lot of other stuff print out before this final output - you can ignore all this.
-It's just to show what the computer is doing to get to the final answer.
+It's just to show what the computer is doing to get to the final answer. <br />

 **Note:** The more conditions and participants you have, the longer it'll take to run.

 ## How to run
 Command line can be intimidating, so you can use these links to to run the program in your web browser instead :)
 For the full program use [this link](https://py2.codeskulptor.org/#user48_IGMEb8Teln_1.py )
 For the faster version use [this link](https://py2.codeskulptor.org/#user48_dSOzRVwd5r_0.py).
 However, speed comes at a cost.
 This one doesn't monitor the distribution of conditions per position so you might get condition 1 appearing first three times, but condition two appears first only once.
-Use the link above if you want to ensure the position distribution differs by a max of 1.
+Use the link above if you want to ensure the position distribution differs by a max of 1. <br />

 Press the little play icon on the left of the blue menu bar to run the program.
-You should get a pop-up asking for the number of conditions and then another one asking for the number of participants.
+You should get a pop-up asking for the number of conditions and then another one asking for the number of participants. <br />

 Running it through that link can sometimes be a lot slower than running it on your own PC.
 It's fine if you have a small number of conditions and participants (around 5 conditions and 12-15 participants).
 If you have a large amount of participants or conditions, the universe might die before it finds an answer, so I highly reccommend you download the file and run it yourself to expedite the process.